juandpinto/thesis-manuscript/source/13_results.md

 Some parsers proceed in a two-step process of morphological tagging (part of speech) and then dependency parsing (syntactic role and conjugations).
 In all cases, tokenization must first take place, which refers to splitting the text into individual lemmas.

-Most automatic parsers are "trained" using a small corpus that has been manually parsed by a human previously, or at least one that was automatically parsed and then checked and corrected by the researcher.<!-- source:*Parsing Hebrew CHILDES transcripts* --> These "gold-standard" pre-parsed corpora are called treebanks, and repositories of them they have been created for many languages.
+Most automatic parsers are "trained" using a small corpus that has been manually parsed by a human previously, or at least one that was automatically parsed and then checked and corrected by the researcher [@GretzParsingHebrewCHILDES2015].
+These "gold-standard" pre-parsed corpora are called treebanks, and repositories of them they have been created for many languages.
 Building on existing databases of knowledge, these many of these parsers use statistical models to determine the most likely syntactic structure and conjugation for each word in each sentence.

 Some parsers, however, are instead simply given entirely unparsed corpora and no knowledge of the language's syntactic structure.
 Working with nothing but the text itself, the program seeks out patterns and begins to create links and relationships that it deems significant.

 Unfortunately, though automatic parsers have achieved surprising levels of accuracy in recent years, even the best continue to produce erroneous parsings.
-Some researchers have claimed as 95% or higher accuracy, including for some Hebrew parsers.<!-- I think? source --> When dealing with such a large corpus, such as the Hebrew OpenSubtitles2018 corpus consisting of nearly 200 million tokens, a best-case scenario for a 5% error threshold results in nearly 10 million incorrectly parsed words.
+Some researchers have claimed as 95% or higher accuracy, including for some Hebrew parsers.<!-- I think? source --> When dealing with such a large corpus, such as the Hebrew *OpenSubtitles2018* corpus consisting of nearly 200 million tokens, a best-case scenario for a 5% error threshold results in nearly 10 million incorrectly parsed words.

 Undoubtedly, this can have a negative impact on the accuracy of lemma frequency counts.
 Many of the issues found in the FDOSH are not due to orthographic ambiguity, but simply to inaccurate parsing.
 Some, as shown in the previous section, are even caused by erroneous automatic tokenization (consider the lemma "שדיבר").